isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 “Thank you very much.”

------I knew it was impossible…
+-----I knew it was impossible...

 I was overcome with an indescribable feeling of despair.
 I left the office and walked toward Egota Station on the Seibu Ikebukuro Line.
 After about a hundred meters, someone shouted from behind me.